Hawaii dispensaries sold $12.6M worth of pakalolo for medical use last year

 ADVERTISING

-That’s projected to grow by “thousands” as Hawaii opens registration for the first time today to out-of-state patients.
-Both residents and patients in other states who intend to visit the islands can now register online for an electronic registration card to purchase pakalolo at local dispensaries.
+Aloha Green Apothecary made its first out-of-state patient sale Tuesday, said spokeswoman Helen Cho.

+“He actually applied and received his electronic version in 20 minutes.
+We don’t know how big (the market) is, but we know one thing: There is a segment of visitors who wanted to come to Hawaii but couldn’t access their medical cannabis, and now our market is opening up to those individuals,” she said, adding that Aloha Green’s flowers sell for $7.50 to $22 per gram.
+“We have no idea how this will impact sales.
+Our job is take care of people who live here … and those who need medicine.
+We are prepared to handle an influx of patients, but we have no expectations.”

-Health director Bruce Anderson estimates a 10 percent to 20 percent increase in patients with the new registration process.
+State Health Director Bruce Anderson estimates a 10 to 20 percent increase in patients with the new registration process.

 “I’m guessing we’re going to see less than 10,000 more just from visitors,” Anderson said at a news conference Tuesday.
 Locally, there are nearly 25,000 registered patients.

-For a $49.50 application fee, patients already registered in 37 other jurisdictions, including four U.S. territories and the District of Columbia, can apply for a medical cannabis card up to 60 days before visiting the islands.
-The card is valid for 60 days and patients may apply twice in a calendar year.
-If they plan to stay longer, the DOH recommends they be certified by a local doctor to get a card valid up to a year.

-Purchase limits remain the same — no more than 4 ounces every 15 days.
-Out-of-state patients are prohibited from growing weed.
+Purchase limits remain the same: no more than 8 ounces in a 30-day period.
+Out-of-state patients are prohibited from growing marijuana.

+The Health Department said it doesn’t anticipate a shortage of cannabis, even though “thousands” more patients are expected to register online over time.

+The state’s eight licensed dispensaries may operate two production centers with up to 5,000 plants each, or a total of 80,000 plants.

 2018 Statewide Cannabis Dispensary Sales by Honolulu Star-Advertiser on Scribd